emcache/emcache/README.rst

 - **delete** The command allows for explicit deletion of items.
 - **touch** The command is used to update the expiration time of an existing item without fetching it.
 - **increment/decrement** Commands are used to change data for some item in-place, incrementing or decrementing it.
+- **cache_memlimit** This command allow set in runtime cache memory limit.
+- **stats** Show a list of required statistics about the server, depending on the arguments.

 Take a look at the documentation for getting a list of all of the `operations <https://emcache.readthedocs.io/en/latest/operations.html>`_ that are currently supported.